Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Chebyshev and Legendre Polynomials

 The transformation $T[x^n] = P^T_n(x)$ does not preserve the reality of zeros.
-However, we do have the following Proposition due to Iserles and Saff. \begin{proposition}[\cite{Iserles-Saff-1989}, Thm.~1, p.~559] Let the polynomial $\sum_{k=0}^n a_k x^k$ be a polynomial, with real coefficients $a_0,a_1,\ldots, a_n$, have all of its zeros in the complex open unit disk.
-Then all of the zeros of $\sum_{k=0}^n a_k P^T_k(x)$ lie in the open interval $(-1,1)$. \end{proposition} Chasse proved the following: \begin{proposition}[\cite{Chasse-PhD-2011}, Chasse, Prop.~214] If $T=\sum_{n=0}^{\infty} \frac{Q_n(x)}{n!} D^n$ is the monomial to Chebyshev polynomial basis transformation, defined by $T[x^n]=P_k^T(x)$, then the coefficients $Q^T_n(x)$ have only real zeros.
+However, we do have the following Proposition due to Iserles and Saff. \begin{proposition}[\cite{Iserles-Saff-1989}, Thm.~1, p.~559] If the polynomial $\sum_{k=0}^n a_k x^k$ with real coefficients has all of its zeros in the complex open unit disk, then all of the zeros of $\sum_{k=0}^n a_k P^T_k(x)$ lie in the open interval $(-1,1)$. \end{proposition} Chasse proved the following: \begin{proposition}[\cite{Chasse-PhD-2011}, Chasse, Prop.~214] If $T=\sum_{n=0}^{\infty} \frac{Q_n(x)}{n!} D^n$ is the monomial to Chebyshev polynomial basis transformation, defined by $T[x^n]=P_k^T(x)$, then the coefficients $Q^T_n(x)$, when nonzero, have only real zeros.
 Furthermore,

 \end{proposition}